Architecting the Future Enterprise

 - Recognize leadership challenges, barriers, and enablers in designing and planning enterprise transformations.

-- Discuss strategic issues leaders face in planning and undertaking enterprise re-designs and transformation.
+- Discuss strategic issues leaders face in planning and undertaking enterprise redesigns and transformation.

 Who Should Attend

-This course is targeted for executives and professionals who lead and implement enterprise transformation efforts within and across an enterprise.
+This course is targeted to executives and professionals who lead and implement enterprise transformation efforts within and across an enterprise.
 The course will be of particular benefit to professionals who understand the value of taking a systems perspective in making strategic decisions in the face of a dynamic environment involving complex enterprise factors.